In Venezuela, the government of President Nicolás Maduro and the opposition are engaged in a bitter power struggle.

 Opposition lawmakers have been barred from standing for office, some have been arrested and others have gone into exile.
 The United Nations has accused the government of using a strategy of instilling fear in its population to retain power.

-Close to five million Venezuelans have left the country in recent years.
-But what exactly is behind the crisis rocking Venezuela?
+More than five million Venezuelans have left the country in recent years.
+So what exactly is behind the crisis rocking Venezuela?

 Who's the president?